In our good books

 NEXT: Toa Payoh Public Library →

-This library revamped some of its sections including Programme Zone, Teen Zone and Activity Zone last year.
+This library has a Programme Zone, Early Literacy Section, Teen Zone and Activity Zone.
 If you look closely, you’ll find that the Children’s Section here reflects the memories of the nostalgic dragon playground in Toa Payoh (this one!), and the hexagonal shapes in the Baby Books’ corner are also inspired by the mosaic tiles used in the playground.

 6 Toa Payoh Central, Singapore 319191